rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 #### `get(id)`
 - `id`: widget `id` as a string.

 Returns the value of the first matching widget.
+If the returned value is an object, a copy is returned to allow safe mutation.

 ----